-SchoolTutoring Academy’s tutoring programs for Bridgeview students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Bridgeview, Illinois students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The districts follow the Illinois Common Core Curriculum for humanities and mathematics, and the Next Generation Science Standards.
 These standards are internationally competitive and are intended to provide students a rigorous, supportive education, regardless of a student’s learning style.
 Students are given support and interventions, when necessary, and differentiation in the classroom is encouraged to help support different learning styles.
 The hope is that students will learn to self-advocate for support and become self-guided learners who take responsibility for their own education.